 The Parish of Congleton is undergoing a time of great change, following new staffing structure and retirement of the Rector while transitioning to a new Pastoral Scheme.
 Twenty years ago, four of the five parishes in Congleton, two evangelical and two central churchmanship, united into a Team Parish with a Rector, two team vicars and a Church Army Evangelist.
-Financial constraints reduced the team by one vicar.
+Over time financial constraints have reduced the size of the team.
 In recent years the Rector led us in developing our "2020 Vision", a process which naturally has caused much heart searching and pain.